kwaldenphd/python-intro/README.md

 Q8: Write a program that prompts the user to enter a temperature in Fahrenheit, and reports the equivalent temperature in Celsius.
 Answer to this question includes program + comments that document process and explain your code.

 Q9: Write a program that asks the user to input the amount of change your program is to make, and then compute the number of quarters, dimes, nickels, and pennies that produces the correct change with the fewest coins possible.
 Answer to this question includes program + comments that document process and explain your code.

+Q10: Include a link to your Replit workspace for this lab.